dans142/GlucoseMeter/README.md

 A modification of a developed Glucose meter code made in Arduio IDE.
 The original code was made by Tanita Grace and all credits are reserved to her.

-The modified code was made as part of a MBKM program, held in Indonesia which funded the whole project.
 --------------------------------------------------------------------------------------------------------------------------------------------

 **About the original code,**